enesavc/cnn_duallexicon/README.md

 ```

 ## Step 1: Preparing the Training Data
-We have used the [Spoken Wikipedia Corpus] (https://nats.gitlab.io/swc/).
-(SWC) to extract the audio files
+We have used the [Spoken Wikipedia Corpus](https://nats.gitlab.io/swc/) (SWC) to extract the audio files.
+We used words that has at least four characters long and occurred between 200 and 450 times.
+We have used 178 words for this preliminary task.
+We extracted two second clips for each occurrence of a target word and these two second clips were mixed with three different background noises with randomly assigned SNR levels (see the preprint paper for the details of these process).